chef/chef-web-docs/content/api_chef_server.md

 #### Canonical Header Format 1.3 using SHA-256

-Chef Server versions 12.4.0 and above support signing protocol version 1.3, which adds support for SHA-256 algorithms.
+Chef Infra Server versions 12.4.0 and above support signing protocol version 1.3, which adds support for SHA-256 algorithms.
 It can be enabled on Chef Infra Client via the `client.rb` file: